 This is where you come up with or find the answers to all your questions and doubts.
 You may take more time to research about turtles to better answer your questions, trusting in reliable sources since the internet is really good at lying.

-If You Are Ready for a Pet
+5. Determine If You Are Really Ready for the Pet

 If you think you can make the time and effort it takes to take care of the turtle, then your journey stops here.
 You can go ahead and buy the needed items and bring home your new pet!